jiajun2001/Mosaic-Pictures/README.md

 # Mosaic-Pictures

 This is my ENG 1002 Programming (Matlab & C) personal project.
-(2021 Year1 S1)
+(2021 Year 1 Semester 1)

 This program can be used to mosaic the picture in a custom way by selecting some rectangle areas on the picture.